This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Chilean food is hearty, and my favorite place for a nice meal is Ana María in the República neighborhood.

 Just as much a staple of the Chilean diet and easier on the budget, Chilean sandwiches from Dominó are giant, greasy and covered in avocado.

-Moloko is hip with a great cocktail list, but I still say Ecléctico has the best mango sour in Santiago.
+Along the street Tobalaba, just south of the metro station of the same name, you’ll find a variety of bars.
+Moloko is a hip bar with a great cocktail list, but I still say Ecléctico has the best mango sour in Santiago.

-Markets & Shopping in Santiago
+6. Check Out the Markets in Santiago

 Mercado Central is a great lunch stop, but make sure to eat around the edges rather than in the center – same food, lower prices!

 For crafts, don’t miss Pueblito Los Dominicos.
 The setting is peaceful, the artists themselves are there to talk to you, and while the prices can be a bit higher, quality is ensured.

 Chile’s major holiday is called Fiestas Patrias or el dieciocho, the independence day-related national holiday surrounding September 18th.

 All that plus the start of spring means everyone in the country’s in a great mood and ready to celebrate!

 Make sure you try plenty of pisco sours, which are similar to margaritas but with pisco, a grape-based brandy, instead of tequila.